Are you fascinated by Japanese interiors? You’re not alone.

 9. Paper Lanterns

-Additionally, paper lanterns are an affordable and eco-friendly lighting option.
+Plus, paper lanterns are an affordable and eco-friendly option.
 Made from natural materials, they are easy to set up and can be reused for different occasions.
-This makes them a practical choice for anyone looking to add charm to their living room while being mindful of the environment.

 10. Nature-Inspired Art